-What type of food and beverage options are available at Prospera Place?
+What type of food and beverage options are available at Doug Mitchell Thunderbird Arena?

 Can I bring flags, banners or noisemakers to the event?

-Handheld flags and fan signs are permitted in the arena however must not obstruct the view of or distract other patrons in the stands.
-Larger fan banners that are intended to be hung in the arena must be hung on the back railings between sections 112 and 114 with non-damaging tape, rope or zip-ties.
+Handheld flags and fan signs are permitted in the arena, however, must not obstruct the view of or distract other patrons in the stands.
 Skate Canada is not responsible for lost or damaged banners.
 Banners may be moved within the arena by venue staff to avoid obstructing the television view.

 Airhorns and noisemakers requiring batteries or compressed air are not permitted in the arena.
 Small handheld noisemakers may only be used following a skater’s program or during ice resurfacing.
 If flags, signs/banners and noisemakers become disruptive to fellow fans, Skate Canada will ask these items be stowed away.

 Flags, signs/banners and noisemakers must be stowed away when asked by venue or Skate Canada staff if they become disruptive to fellow patrons.